PaladinDigital/wowstats/readme.md

 ### Set the app name
 By default the app name is Stats Tracker, you can change this if you desire by changing <code>config/wow.php</code> and changing the app name, steps are similar to above guild name steps.

-### Add your battle.net API key (optional)
-This is only required if you wish to automatically pull character item levels from the wow API.
-You can still enter these manually if you don't wish to set up an API key.